rkdud007/blog/content/blog/earth-is-round.md

 ![1](/images/rotate.gif)

 Since deciding to move on from my job last November, I had been thinking a lot about my next step.
 I wanted to find a clearer motivation that genuinely come from myself and conviction on why all of this even matters with a bigger picture to double down on something.
-So, to zoom out, I decided to place myself in random locations on earth by simply following people — [people I respect for various reasons and also consider good friends](https://www.piapark.me/to-you/) — who I’d like to hang out with no matter where they are (and rotating earth in full circle is kinda cool as bonus).
+So, to zoom out, I decided to place myself in random locations on earth by simply following people , [people I respect for various reasons and also consider good friends](https://www.piapark.me/to-you/) who I’d like to hang out with no matter where they are (rotating earth in full circle is kinda cool and escaping from cold winter of korea as bonus).

 I was a bit worried since it was my first experimental fully solo trip without any work-related planning, so I just tried to be open to new things, new people, and random occasions.